Isosystolic inequalities on two-dimensional Finsler tori: Introduction

 where $\mathcal{K}_0(\R^2)$ denotes the space of convex bodies in $\R^2$ containing the origin in their interior and endowed with the Hausdorff topology.
 If the above map is constant, we will say that the Finsler metric on $\T^2$ is {\it flat}.
 And for flat metrics, we will denote both $\widetilde{K}_{\tilde{x}}$ and $K_x$ simply by $K$.
+Remark that Riemannian flat metrics on $\T^2$ can be classified using quotients of the Euclidean plane by full rank lattices, fact that will be useful in section \ref{sec:riem}.
+The situation is completely different in the Finsler case, as the space of flat Finsler metrics is already huge.
+The use of lattices in this context is not particularly decisive, and this is why we have decided to fix once and for all the lattice to be $\Z^2$ when describing $\T^2$ as a quotient of $\R^2$.